hellbox/srob-migration/seattlereviewofbooks/content/notes/lit-crawl-itinerary-#2-no-white-dudes.md

 authors_notes = ["authors/karen-finneyfrock", "authors/robert-lashley", "authors/sarah-galvin"]
 books = ""
 +++
 <p class="intro">This Thursday night is Lit Crawl, a bacchanalia of literary events spread over four courses across Capitol Hill, First Hill, and downtown.
 [You can find the full schedule here](http://litcrawl.org/seattle/2017-schedule), but we wanted to provide a few possible itineraries for people who have a hard time making up their minds.
-Come back tomorrow for the next itnerary.</p>
+Come back tomorrow for the next itnerary.
+[Here's our first Itinerary from yesterday](http://www.seattlereviewofbooks.com/notes/2017/10/16/lit-crawl-itinerary-1-the-genre-walk/).</p>

 Tonight's Lit Crawl path is perfect for when you're sick of hearing white guys talk.
 (And really, in 2017, who *isn't* fucking sick of hearing white guys talk?)